imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/async.md

 #### When to Use

-- When you want to allow multiple coroutines to access a resource simultaneously, but with a cap.
+- When we want to allow multiple coroutines to access a resource simultaneously, but with a cap.
 - For scenarios where full mutual exclusion (like `Lock`) is too restrictive.

 #### Pros